Teodor Lungu

-Teodor Lungu (born 12 June 1995) is a Moldovan footballer who plays as a midfielder for Sfântul Gheorghe Suruceni in the Moldovan National Division.
+Teodor Lungu (born 12 June 1995) is a Moldovan footballer who plays as a midfielder for Moldovan Liga club Petrocub Hîncești and the Moldova national team.

 Club career

 Lungu made his debut for Sfântul Gheorghe in the Moldovan National Division in a 2–2 draw against Sheriff Tiraspol on 29 April 2018.
 He played four matches in the 2018 Moldovan National Division, before transferring to Romanian Liga III side Foresta Suceava in August 2018.
 He left the club in November 2019.
 Ahead of the 2020–21 season, he returned to Moldova, joining Dacia Buiucani.

 In January 2021, Lungu returned to Sfântul Gheorghe, signing a two-year contract.
+In September 2022 he joined the Promozione club Gardolo.
+In January 2023 Lungu returned to Moldova, joining Petrocub Hîncești.
+He scored Petrocub's first goal in UEFA Conference League.

 International career

 In March 2021, he was called up to the Moldova national team for the first time.
+He made his debut on 19 November 2024 in a friendly against Gibraltar.